Fundamental Techniques for Highly Available and Resilient Power Electronics Systems

 This work has been spun-off into Typhoon HIL.

 In recent years, hardware-in-the-loop (HIL) testing for power electronics has shown significant promise to serve as a comprehensive rapid prototyping platform for advanced power electronics systems.
-HIL testing is a technique that replaces a physical model, such as an electric vehicle, with a mathematical representation that fully describes the important dynamics of the physical model.
+HIL testing is a technique that replaces a physical model, such as an electric vehicle, with a real-time mathematical representation that fully describes the salient dynamics of the physical model.
 Hardware-in-the-loop enables the testing of closed-loop device-under-test controllers under realistic operating conditions without the need to interface with a high power system.
 In this way, a power electronics HIL environment provides a rapid prototyping platform for the design and testing of power electronics hardware, software, and firmware.
-HIL tools enable: (1) accelerated testing and validation; (2) reduced testing time needed in the lab; (3) simulation of all operating points and scenarios that are difficult or impossible to recreate with a real system; (4) fault injection capability; (5) real-time access to all signals that are difficult to measure in a real system.
+In particular, HIL tools enable: (1) accelerated testing and validation; (2) reduced testing time needed in the lab; (3) simulation of all operating points and scenarios that are difficult or impossible to recreate with a real system; (4) fault injection capability; (5) real-time access to all signals that are difficult to measure in a real system.

 - J. Poon, M. A. Kinsy, N. A. Pallo, S. Devadas and I. L. Čelanović, "Hardware-in-the-loop testing for electric vehicle drive applications," 2012 Twenty-Seventh Annual IEEE Applied Power Electronics Conference and Exposition (APEC), Orlando, FL, 2012, pp. 2576-2582. doi